Military mascot: Royal Regiment of Scotland

 Cruachan I was led by a drummer boy during parades, as it was some years before a Pony Major was appointed.
-Cruachan's spirit was well-known to the soldiers of the Battalion.
+Cruachan's spirit was well known to the soldiers of the Battalion.
 He could do a number of tricks on request, such as standing on an upturned bucket to "give a paw", if offered sugar and rearing up on his hind legs.
 However, his playfulness also extended to kicking unwary passers-by and escaping from his stable.
 Occasionally he could be seen running around camp with a number of soldiers in pursuit.
 Cruachan I was regimental mascot until he retired in 1939 when the Battalion went on active service in Palestine.
 He was put out to grass at a farm near Oxford, where he died on 11 April 1942 at the age of 17.

 The next regimental mascot was Cruachan II (1952 - 1979), whose full name was Cruachan of Braes of Greenock.
-He was a dark-brown Shetland pony, standing 9 hands high.
+He was a dark-brown ponies, standing 9 hands high.
 He was born on 14 April 1950.
 His sire was Bergastor of Transy (1360) and his dam was Pamina OF Transy (4667).
 He was bred by the wife of Lt.
 Colonel Roger G. Hyde, an officer in the Regiment, at the Braes of Greenock in Callander.

 Cruachan II was presented to the regiment by Mrs. Roger G. Hyde on 17 August 1952 at Princes Street Station in Edinburgh when the 1st Battalion returned to the United Kingdom from service in Hong Kong and Korea.
 His first parade was eight days later when he led the Battalion down Princes Street.
 Enormous crowds lined the streets to watch the parade, and although it was his first appearance, Cruachan was very well-behaved.
 He immediately caught the imagination of the public and was always in demand for events such as the Edinburgh Military Tattoo and the Horse of the Year Show.
 Cruachan became infamous for his stubborn temperament and fondness for beer, particularly Guinness.
-He bit the glove of Her Majesty Queen Elizabeth II who was inspecting the Argylls on parade; the Queen, who was very fond of horses, went over to pat him and he bit the flowers she was holding.
-On more than one occasion he was "punished" for drunk behaviour while on duty by being locked up in the stables with his pony major.
+He bit the glove of Queen Elizabeth II who was inspecting the Argylls on parade; the Queen, who was very fond of horses, went over to pat him and he bit the flowers she was holding.
+On more than one occasion he was "punished" for drunk behaviour while on duty by being locked up in the stables with his Pony major.
 Cruachan II held the rank of lance corporal.
 He retired from active duty to a farm in Oxfordshire in 1979 after serving the regiment for 27 years and died at age 35 on 2 September 1985.